mmnt22/mmnt22/README.md

 ### Hi there 👋

+This is my second learning using Github. <br>
+I am  a senior cybersurity and forensic student.

+The first learn I did at school, I think we edit the yaml file.
+That's what I rememeber.

 <!--
 **mmnt22/mmnt22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+<br> = means break or enter a new line
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...